fuzehq/documentation/pages/walkthroughs/payments.md

 }
 ```
 **Notes**
-* Either `quantity` or `quoteQuantity` must be specified for quote generation.
+* Either `quantity` or `quoteQuantity` must be specified in request body for quote generation.
-* When using this API, note down the `quoteId` field returned, as it will be used in the Payout creation API.
+* Successful response will return `quoteId` field, which will be used in the create Payout API.

 ### **Create a Payout**